 \[ C_{ij} = \sum_{k=1}^n A_{ik}*B_{kj} \]

-NB: It is also obvious that the number of columns in first matrix must match the number of rows in second matrix.
+• The number of columns in first matrix must match the number of rows in second matrix.

 Example: